People ask me, “What’s your memoir about—and why should I read it?”

 Chapter Sixteen.
 Kibera Revisited with 5,800 Friends.

-The slums are so congested that when the gun went off the lead runner shot off and finished the course before all the women had crossed the start line.
+The slums are so congested that when the gun went off for our peace race the lead runner shot off and completed the course before all of the women had managed to cross the starting line.
 Kibera is a maze, but we formed a yellow RUN FOR PEACE ribbon throughout the 2 1/2 mile course of ladies celebrating that peace had returned to Kenya.

 Above: The man in the Green, on top of the Land Cruiser, is the world marathon record holder Paul Tergat ready to play soccer in the Kibera slums.